oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

   ]
 ```

-> The CWE number is not given.
+> No CWE number is given.

 ### 6.3.5 Use of Short Hash <a id='use-of-short-hash'></a>